 Pepperdata can automatically analyze and profile every workload in your cluster to accurately determine your projected cloud costs, and provide the most appropriate instance recommendations for workloads, queues, jobs, and users (learn more).
 We map your big data workloads to various instance types to meet SLA requirements and enable you to compare services and costs across AWS, Azure, Google Cloud, and IBM Cloud (start a free assessment here).

 Additionally, if your cloud service provider is AWS, Pepperdata has partnered with the big data experts at Cloudwick to ensure migration success.
-Pepperdata provides Cloudwick migration services customers with a baseline of on-premises performance, maps workloads to optimal static and on-demand instances, and diagnoses any issues that may arise during migration (read the full press release.)
+Pepperdata provides Cloudwick migration services customers with a baseline of on-premises performance, maps workloads to optimal static and on-demand instances, and diagnoses any issues that may arise during migration.
 Once the migration is complete, Pepperdata collects and analyzes the same operational metrics from the cloud to assess performance results and validate migration success.

 Learn more about Pepperdata and how we can help you with your cloud migration strategy here.